timothymcmackin/public-api-javascript-sdk/docs/ImagesApi.md

 **Search for images**

 This endpoint searches for images.
 If you specify more than one search parameter, the API uses an AND condition.
 Array parameters can be specified multiple times; in this case, the API uses an AND or an OR condition with those values, depending on the parameter.
-You can also filter search terms out in the &#x60;query&#x60; parameter by prefixing the term with NOT.
+You can also filter search terms out in the `query` parameter by prefixing the term with NOT.
 Free API accounts show results only from a limited library of media, not the full Shutterstock media library.
 Also, the number of search fields they can use in a request is limited.

-### Example
+### Example {#searchImages-example}

 ```javascript
 const sstk = require("shutterstock-api");